 Some baby turtles sleep on the surface and some in the tank’s base.
 Some turtles even sleep while floating.
-However, as they grow older, they will find that place which makes them comfortable and take a nap.
+However, as they grow older, they will find a place that makes them comfortable and take a nap.

 Final Words On Do Baby Turtles Sleep A Lot?